Farcrada/DiscordPlugins/README.md

 Greetings.
 I made plugins.
 Sometimes with all the bullshit torn out or just because the old one doesn't work like it used to.

 # Requirements
-These plugins require you to have (Bandaged) Better Discord installed: https://betterdiscord.net/home/ (Simply press the big ol' download button and then download the desired installer).
+These plugins require you to have (Bandaged) Better Discord installed: https://betterdiscord.app/ (Simply press the big ol' download button).

 # Installation
 Download the `.plugin.js` file and put it inside your plugins folder